iholloma/crdh/_essays/v01-01-synthesis-and-large-scale-textual-corpora.md

     </tr>
   </tbody>
 </table>

-***Table 7.
-Comparing Scholar-Nested and Machine-Nested topics for "Landlords, Tenants, and Property"***

 Indeed, the top debates linked to "Landlords, Tenants, and Property Question" reveal the coincidence of Irish tenant- and home-rule